nakidai/clock-python/README.md

 Build & Run
 --
-Either compile `clock.c` and place it where you need or execute it directly as file is a valid shell script
+Either compile `clock.c` and place it where you need or execute it directly as the file is a valid shell script

 Dependencies
 --
 - `/etc/localtime` file
 - POSIX-compatible system
-- [`tcc`](https://bellard.org/tcc/) if you want to run code as a script
+- Either `CC` environment variable or `cc` symlink pointing to compiler if you want to run code as a script